akveo/ngx-admin/docs/contents/articles/001-getting-started/index.md

 ## What is ng2-admin?

 ng2-admin is a front-end Admin Dashboard template based on Angular 2, Bootstrap 4 and Webpack.
-That means all data you can see on graphs, charts tables is mocked in Javascript so you can use backend of your choice with no limitations.
+That means all data you can see on graphs, charts and tables is mocked in Javascript so you can use backend of your choice with no limitations.

 ## How can it help me?